 Easy peasy. 💫

-Before you jump into writing and making the visuals, come read our great tips and maximize your chances of creating a top-notch first event.
+Before you jump into writing and making visuals, I recommend you have a read of our great tips and maximize your chances of creating a top-notch first event.

 Here, we’ll answer your big questions about digital events and LinkedIn. 😂

 - Focus on your banner: it should remind people of the theme.
 If possible show the presenters and introduce them.
 Remember that you are on a SOCIAL network – people want to see you.